ParthaPRay/Bio-Physical-Parameters-of-Tree/README.md

 # Bio-Physical-Parameters-of-Tree
-This repo contains the infromation about various biophysiological parameters of a tree
+This repo contains the information about various biophysiological parameters of a tree

 # Bio-Physical Parameters of a Tree